zenasgram/spark/README.md

-# spark
+# Spark

-Spark is an pre-college outreach application to educate students on basic engineering concepts.
+Spark is a pre-college outreach application to educate students on basic engineering concepts.

 ## Getting Started